aosabook/500lines/objmodel/objmodel.markdown

 in the objects.
 In a real system, the two would often be implemented in different programming languages.

-Let us start with a simple test for reading and writing object fields. \newpage
+Let us start with a simple test for reading and writing object fields.

 ```python
 def test_read_write_field():